-SAP 2 was amended in July 2013.

-SAP 2 was revised in October 2014 and is effective for reports dated on or after 1 January 2015.
+SAP 2 was amended in July 2013, and revised in October 2014 to be effective for reports dated on or after 1 January 2015.

 The new and revised auditor reporting standards gave rise to conforming amendments in this SAP in July 2015.
 These amendments are effective for audits of financial statements for periods ended on or after 15 December 2016.